 - Cheek or gums cut by pokey wire

-- The metal surface of braces rubbing cheek and gums
+- The metal surface of the braces rubs the cheek and gums

 Which braces wax alternative should you use?